Spinach and mushroom baked egg boats – delicious for parties, picnics or brunch! Recipe sponsored by Grana Padano and Prosciutto di San Daniele.

 If you are looking for a versatile recipe that is great as an on-the-go breakfast, perfectly portable for your picnic and sophisticated enough for a party, then look no further than these spinach and mushroom baked egg boats with Grana Padano and Prosciutto di San Daniele.
 These babies are so easy to make, so popular with just about everyone, that they will soon become a firm favourite.

 A lot of the credit for the intensely addictive yumminess of these baked egg boats has to go to the Grana Padano cheese in the filling – and if you are not familiar with it, here’s a very short bio.
 Grana Padano is made in Italy’s Po River Valley and has a long storied history going back centuries.
 Created by the Cistercian monks of Chiaravalle in the 12th century as a way to use up leftover milk, it still follows their traditional recipe.
-The great taste of Grana Padano is created through a slow, natural ageing process ranging between 9 and 30 months.
+The great taste of Grana Padano is created through a slow, natural ageing process ranging over 24 months.
 The younger cheese, which is aged between 9-16 months, is perfect for cooking, while the more mature Grana Padano is best enjoyed on a cheese plate or grated over food.

 While the egg boats are perfectly lovely on their own they go next level awesome topped with a slice of Prosciutto di San Daniele.
 Another authentically Italian product, Prosciutto di San Daniele is produced only in the Friuli Venezia Giulia region, in the hilly area around the town of San Daniele in the north-eastern part of Italy.
 Made solely with pigs born and bred in Italy and with only sea salt as a preservative, it is entirely free of preservatives or additives.